George Floyd's autopsy puts Hennepin County Medical Examiner Andrew Baker in the hot seat

 “If the prosecutors, the public defenders and your colleagues in the medical community all have respect for you, it says a lot,” Scheck said.
 “He is a straight shooter.”

-Scheck said it was unfortunate the way prosecutors wrote the initial Chauvin complaint.
-By highlighting that there were no physical signs of asphyxiation, they misled people into believing that Baker had ruled out neck compression as a cause of death, he said.
+Scheck said that by highlighting that there were no physical signs of asphyxiation, prosecutors misled people into believing that Baker had ruled out neck compression as a cause of death, he said.

 “Now that we’ve seen the ultimate conclusion, I don’t see any material differences for legal purposes between the two autopsies,” Scheck said.